Welcome to our Myopia Clinic!

 - Atropine is a prescription eye drop which is taken every night at bedtime.
 This therapy temporarily dilates your pupil to temporarily relax the focusing mechanism of the eye and slow myopia from progressing too quickly.

-To get started with our Myopia control program, call 407-292-9812 to schedule an appointment with our Myopia Control Expert, Dr. Angela Love Washington.
+To get started with our Myopia Clinic, click HERE or text us at 407-292-9812 to schedule an appointment with our Myopia Control Expert, Dr. Lauretta Justin.